YairZen/WebTeam4/README.md

 - **Lecturer → Alert** (Logical One-to-Many)
   All alerts are sent to the single lecturer in the system.

+- **Team → ChatSession** (One-to-One)
+  Each team has a single chat session that stores the full chatbot conversation history.

 ---

 ## 4. Constraints